UMS 60x18x8.5x15 / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in advanced technologically fields – are used in computer drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: